 Learn how authentication works in the Guile platform

-The Authentication API handles user authentication through challenge-based verification using one-time passcodes sent via email or SMS.
+The Authentication API provides multiple authentication methods to suit different use cases and security requirements.
+Users can authenticate via one-time passcodes (OTP) sent via email or SMS, or use passkeys for secure, passwordless authentication.
 Once verified, users receive JWT tokens to access protected resources throughout the platform.